jhuhta/drupal9-fe-challenge/README.md

 ## Some help for you
 * Once you have everything in place, you'll get started by `lando start`.
+  * After the first start, you should commit `composer.lock` into your own repo.
 * After that, run `lando drush site:install --existing-config -y` to initialize the site.
 * The site will be at https://drupal9-fe-challenge.lndo.site/.
 * To log in, use the credentials provided by the output of previous command, or,